 The parliamentary system limits working people’s participation in the political system to casting ballots as atomised voters once every three or four years.
 We stand for the replacement of parliaments by a system of genuine democracy – the “rule of the common people”.
 Such a system would be based upon grassroots organisation of working people, with elected representatives being paid no more than the average skilled worker and subject to recall by their electors at any time.

 Capitalism has “united” the world, but as a global imperialist system in which a minority of rich, developed, nations exploit the rest of the world’s nations through the “normal” working of the capitalist world market.
 The super-rich families that dominate the economies and politics of the developed nations, headed by the US capitalist rulers, use their countries’ military machines to impose war and other forms of terror against countries that refuse to bow to their dictates.
 We oppose imperialist military or economic aggression in all its varied forms, and support oppressed nations’ right to determine their own destiny without imperialist interference.

 While socialism will be a system of worldwide cooperation, the capitalist ruling classes must be defeated in each country by that country’s own working people.
 The greatest enemy of Australian working people is the Australian capitalist class.
 In order to lead the struggle against that enemy, we seek to contribute everything we can to building a mass-supported revolutionary party, composed of the most class-conscious and determined fighters for workers’ power and socialism.
 This will be both possible and indispensable when the contradictions of capitalism, generating ever more severe social crises, here and around the world, intensify the class struggle in Australia.

-For more information visit: http://www.dsp-rsp.org/rsp
+For more information about the Revolutionary Socialist Party, visit http://www.dsp-rsp.org/rsp